paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

       (III) the effort required to clean mechanical spaces, mission zones, and topside spaces.

+(3)

-(3) Notwithstanding paragraph (1), a naval vessel described in paragraph (1) may be repaired in a shipyard outside the United States or Guam if the repairs are—
+  (A) Notwithstanding paragraph (1) and subject to subparagraph (B), a naval vessel described in paragraph (1) may be repaired in a shipyard outside the United States, Guam, or the Commonwealth of the Northern Mariana Islands if the repairs are—

-  (A) voyage repairs; or
+    (i) voyage repairs;

-  (B) necessary to correct damage sustained due to hostile actions or interventions.
+    (ii) necessary to correct damage sustained due to hostile actions or interventions; or

+    (iii) corrective and preventive maintenance of a deployed naval vessel planned to last not more than 21 days.

+  (B) During any fiscal year, the cumulative work carried out under this paragraph for ships at any particular homeport may not exceed two percent of the average annual total workload of that homeport over the preceding three-year period, as measured in shipyard labor hours.

 **(b) Vessel Changing Homeports.—**